CBT

 Closing Reflection

-CBT is the daily discipline that clears the noise — not so you can feel better in a vague, general sense, but so you can do the deeper work without your own thinking constantly ambushing you.
+CBT is the daily discipline that clears the noise.
+Not so you can feel better in a vague, general sense, but so you can do the deeper work without your own thinking constantly ambushing you.
 It creates the conditions for healing the trauma underneath and rebuilding an identity that belongs to you rather than to everything that was done to you.
 You cannot discover your why if your brain's what keeps screaming that you are worthless.

 Where to Next?